The macroscopic shape of Gelfand-Tsetlin patterns and free probability: Abstract

 where $\chi[\mu]$ is Voiculescu's free entropy.
-We show that the Euler-Lagrange equations satisfied by the minimiser of the rate functional agree with those governing the free compression operation in free probability, thereby resolving a recent conjecture of Shlyakhtenko and Tao.
+By identifying the Euler--Lagrange equations for $\mathcal{H}[F]$ with a Burgers equation for Cauchy transforms, we show that the supremum is attained uniquely by the free compression of free probability theory.

+We also view Gelfand--Tsetlin patterns as Ginzburg--Landau $\nabla\phi$-interface models with a hard-core interaction, and compute the surface tension: